GET TO KNOW SEAFOOD

-With such a wide variety of seafood options, it can be daunting to navigate the waters.
-As the Seafood Experts, Sea Best® is here to help!
-The more you learn about fish, the easier it becomes to discover your favorite kinds.
-Each fish has its own unique color, texture and flavor profile.
-Read on to learn about different kinds of fish and how they are best prepared, then start experimenting in the kitchen and you'll be an expert in no time!
+With such a wide variety of seafood coming from our oceans, sometimes it can be intimidating to navigate the waters.
+As the Seafood Experts, Sea Best® wants to make it easy for you to take seafood to your plate!
+The more you learn about seafood, the easier it becomes to discover your favorites.
+Each fish is unique in color, texture and flavor profile.
+Read on to learn about different kinds of fish and how they're best prepared, then start experimenting in your own kitchen, and in no time you'll be an expert too!

-- Aquaculture (AKA fish or shellfish farming) refers to the breeding, rearing, and harvesting of plants and animals in all types of water environments including ponds, rivers, lakes, and the ocean.
+- Aquaculture (fish or shellfish farming) refers to the harvesting of plants and animals in all types of water environments including ponds, lakes, and the ocean.

 - Aquaculture supplies more than 50 percent of seafood consumed in the U.S.